Agora Debate Club London

 Speakers will follow a black tie dress code.

-Join us for debates held under the Chatham House Rule:
+Join us for honest debates

 The Tea House Theatre, SE11 5HL, Vauxhall, London